mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 # \_)
 ```

-This simple encounter becomes much more vivid with the addition of visual representations of the dragon, sword, and running feet.
-It transforms a plain text interaction into a more immersive and enjoyable gaming experience.

 ## Using Other Visual Features

 Along with string arts, Softanza provides you with other interesting visual features that you can use to boost your text-based UIs: